thisisthejay/Programming-for-Lawyers/README.md

 ## Chapter 2: Your first (small) project

 The best way to learn how to code is to build applications.
 Having explored the fundamentals of Python, you are now ready for your first small project.

-.....coming soon
+### Getting data from an API

+The first project is to use your IP address to confirm when the International Space Station will pass over your (or your servers!) location.

+_Hint:_ I created a [repl](https://repl.it/@mrjaypeasmith/Python-API-demo) to show you the code.

+**Watch** [this video](https://www.youtube.com/watch?v=eBnnOwjcHw4&t=13s) first and then try re-creating your own.
+You can create the same application or, for extra credit, find an API on [this list](https://github.com/public-apis/public-apis) to create something with.

 ## Chapter 3: Automating tasks at work